incubyte/genbi-data-engine/docs/developer-guide.md

 3. Make your changes
 4. Write tests for your changes
 5. Run the tests to ensure they pass
+6. Update documentation to reflect your changes
-6. Commit your changes with a descriptive commit message
+7. Commit your changes with a descriptive commit message
-7. Push your branch to your fork
+8. Push your branch to your fork
-8. Create a pull request
+9. Create a pull request

 Please follow these guidelines when contributing:

 - Follow the existing code style and conventions
 - Write clear, descriptive commit messages
 - Include tests for new features or bug fixes
-- Update documentation as needed
 - Keep pull requests focused on a single feature or bug fix

+### Documentation Guidelines

+When updating documentation:

+1. **Version Updates**: Update the version number and date at the top of the documentation file
+2. **Code Examples**: Ensure code examples match the current implementation
+3. **API Changes**: Document any changes to API endpoints, parameters, or responses
+4. **Database Support**: Update database-related documentation when adding or modifying database support
+5. **Testing**: Update testing documentation when changing test procedures or adding new test cases
+6. **Screenshots**: Update screenshots if UI changes are made

+All documentation files should be kept in sync with the codebase.
+If you make changes to the code that affect the behavior described in the documentation, you must update the documentation as part of your pull request.